 I am also asked how long it will take to complete the portrait.

-The answer really depends on the number of paintings I have on the go at the time the order is placed.
+The answer really depends on the number of paintings I have on the go when the order is placed.

-I try to be careful not to accept too many orders at one time, so generally, a smaller painting, such as the 8x8 size, would take around three weeks from start to finish.
+I try to be careful not to accept too many orders at once, so generally, a smaller painting, such as the 8x8 size, would take around three weeks from start to finish.

 The more detailed the background and the objects in the portrait, the longer it will take to finish the painting.